 Commentary: If you want to realize or reach the goal, the Rule of God or Holy Spirit, you should think in a simple way and live a simple straightforward life, you should not be a hypocrite or have any hidden wishes that will sidetrack you from going towards the Rule of God.

-You should also be prepared to suffer hardships as well as opposition from those who oppose your devotional ideology centered on the Son of man (Yeshua).
+You should also be prepared to suffer hardships as it comes as well as opposition from those who oppose your devotional ideology centered on the Son of man (Yeshua).

 Q 6: 27-33, 35c-37 / Luke 6: 27-33, 35c-37 = Matthew 5: 44, 5: 42, 7: 12, 5: 46-47